TommyGiak/pharmacoNODE/README.md

 ## Citation

-If you have found `pharmacoNODE` helpful in your research, please consider citing the original paper about the wound image segmentation
+If you have found `pharmacoNODE` helpful in your research, please consider citing the original paper about the NODE on dalbavancin:

 ```BibTex